Nearata/Napule/README.md

 ## License

-Licensed under the MIT license.
+Licensed under the ISC license.
 See [LICENSE](LICENSE) for details.